 In our simulations, we consider variations of the P-P and S-C schemes as well as some hybrid ones.
 We consider a simple power conservation mechanism that periodically enables the network interface.
 During the on interval 7DS hosts communicate with their peers.
 In its asynchronous mode, the on and off intervals are equal (but not synchronized).
 In synchronous mode, the on and off intervals are synchronized among hosts (and not necessarily equal).
-We also vary the wireless range of the network interfaces from 55 m to 230 m.
+We also vary the wireless range of the network interfaces.
 We evaluate these approaches by measuring the percentage of hosts that acquire the data item as a function of time and their average delay.
 At the beginning of each experiment, only one 7DS host has the data item of interest and the remaining hosts are interested in this data item.
-We found that the cooperation, the density of the cooperative hosts and their mobility, and the transmission power have great impact on data dissemination.
+We also evaluate the probability that a message will finally reach the Internet and the impact of message relaying.
+We found that the density of the cooperative hosts, their mobility and the transmission power have great impact on data dissemination.
 For a region with the same density of hosts, P-P outperforms S-C with no cooperation among the mobile devices.
-The simulations indicate that, the probability that a host that queries for a data object will acquire it by time t follows the function $1 - e^{-a\sqrt{t}}$ when using FIS (S-C mode with fixed server and no cooperation among the mobile devices) and the function

-$1 - e^{-at}$ when using P (P-P mode with data sharing and asynchronous power conservation).
-In case of high density of cooperative hosts, the data dissemination using P-P grows even faster.
+The simulations indicate that, the probability that a host that queries for a data object will acquire it by time t follows the function $1-e^{-a\sqrt{t}}$ when using S-C mode with fixed server and no cooperation among the mobile devices (i.e., FIS).
+In case of high density of cooperative hosts, the data dissemination using P-P grows even faster (e.g., $1-e^{-at}$ ).
 For example, in P-P, in a setting of 15 hosts with wireless range of 230 m, after 25 minutes, 99% of the users will acquire the data compared to just 42% of the users in the FIS.
-For the same average delay of 6 minutes, a host using FIS will get the data with a 42% probability, whereas using synchronous P, even in a setting of only five hosts per km, this probability is double.
+For the same average delay of 6 minutes, a host using FIS will get the data with a 42% probability, whereas using synchronous P, even in a setting of only five hosts per km2, this probability is double.
 For lower transmission power, P-P outperforms FIS by 20% to 70%.
 In the case of only five hosts, the two approaches differ by 3% to 43%, depending on the transmission power.

-We also discover two important scaling properties of data dissemination by expanding the area and varying the density of wireless coverage (i.e., average wireless coverage per space unit) of cooperative hosts and the density of cooperative hosts (i.e., average number of cooperative hosts per space unit).
+We also discover two important scaling properties of data dissemination by expanding the area and varying the speed, the density of wireless coverage (i.e., average wireless coverage per space unit) of cooperative hosts and the density of cooperative hosts (i.e., average number of cooperative hosts per space unit).
 First, the performance remains the same when we scale the area but keep the density of the cooperative hosts and transmission power fixed.
 Second, for fixed wireless coverage density, the larger the density of cooperative hosts, the better the performance.
 In S-C, this implies that for the same wireless coverage density, it is more efficient to have a larger number of cooperative hosts with lower transmission power than fewer with higher transmission power.
-These results can assist in the design of wireless data infrastructures.
+We can further generalize our simulation results using these properties.
+Also, these results can assist in the design of wireless data infrastructures.